aydencook03/simulation_engine/README.md

 The theoretical foundations of this framework are those of classical mechanics:
 - The structure of the spacetime is given by the Galilean Group:
     - Euclidean space, a universal time, and symmetry under galilean boosts.
     - The symmetries give rise to the conservation of energy, momentum, angular momentum, and velocity of the center of mass.
+Using a lagrangian can make it easier to ensure these conservation laws are respected.
 - Newton's three laws of motion:
     - $\dot{\vec{v}}\neq\vec{0}\iff\Sigma\vec{F}\neq\vec{0}$
     - $\dot{\left\lbrack\matrix{\vec{r}\cr\vec{p}}\right\rbrack}=\left\lbrack\matrix{\vec{p}/m\cr\Sigma\vec{F}}\right\rbrack$